ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 To perform enrichment analysis, we first set our server as 'Enrichr' since we are working on human genes.
 Next we get gene symbols of our DE genes in both sets: SCov2 vs Uninfected and SCov2 vs SCov2_R.

 Set the database to 'COVID-19_Related_Gene_Sets_2021'.
 We perform separate enrichment analysis for each set using the enrichr() function.
-Finally we plot our results using plotEnrich() function.
+Finally, we plot our results using plotEnrich() function.

 ```r